Dependency injection and IoC in iOS and Swift

 With all this in mind, this is how I set it up.

-1. Add CoreMeta to your app project
+1. Add CoreMeta to your app target

 2. Create a container abstraction